boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/funnel-chart.md

 ### Value labels suffix

-This allows you to show or hide the suffix value of value labels.
+This feature allows you to show or hide the suffix value of value labels.

 ### Suffix Value

-This allows you to customize the suffix value of value labels.
+This feature allows you to customize the suffix value of value labels.

 ![Value labels suffix](/static/assets/visualizing-data/visualization-widgets/images/funnel-chart/value-labels-suffix.png)

 ### Series Settings

-The `Series Settings` is option enabled only when you configure the **series** in the `Assigned Data` tab.
+The `Series Settings` option is enabled only when you configure the **series** in the `Assigned Data` tab.

 ![Series Settings](/static/assets/visualizing-data/visualization-widgets/images/funnel-chart/series-settings.png)

 ### Fixed rows and columns

-If you enable the fixed rows and columns, you can customize the rows and columns.
-The rows and columns are fixed based on the container size and size of the funnel chart.
+If you enable fixed rows and columns, you can customize the rows and columns.
+The rows and columns are fixed based on the container size and the size of the funnel chart.

 ![Funnel Series Settings](/static/assets/visualizing-data/visualization-widgets/images/funnel-chart/series-settingsdoughnutchart.png)